urupaud/k3s-fiverr/README.md

 # Deploy Airflow with Celery workers

 This will deploy airflow with celery workers / redis / postgresql as pods, here I've put my python code / DAG to https://github.com/urupaud/airflow-test.git and refer it in **dags.git.url** parameter.
-Also you can have number of celery workers as pods by chaning **workers.replicas** parameter.
+Also you can have number of celery workers as pods by changing **workers.replicas** parameter.

 For more information about the parameters refer : https://github.com/helm/charts/tree/master/stable/airflow#helm-chart-configuration